coderaiser/node-jag/README.md

 Jag
 =======

 Pack files and folders with tar and gzip.
+Use [jaguar](https://github.com/coderaiser/node-jaguar "Jaguar") when you need to know a progress of operation.

 ## Install